 The stock market presents a less labor-intensive and more liquid investment, with dividend-paying stocks a potentially good income source, she said, noting that the underlying stock itself presents the main risk.

 Both options bring capital gains risk, that is, you'll pay up to 20% tax on the gain if you sell, but if you hold on to them, your heirs may inherit the assets at market value at the time, receiving a step-up in basis, reducing the capital gains on the investment if they decide to sell in the future, according to Damaryan.

 Like anyone planning retirement, you'll need to protect yourself and your family with proper estate planning, powers of attorney, trusts, and insurance that covers typical care and worst-case scenarios.

 If you're contemplating retiring before you're old enough to sign up for Medicare at 65, your planning should include making sure you have adequate health coverage.

-Life and disability insurance exist primarily to replace your work income, so if you're a Millennial with young children and another 20 years to work, make sure to have insurance in place to protect yourself and your family in case of your early death or disability.
+Life and disability insurance exist primarily to replace your work income, so if you're a Millennial with young children and another 20 years to work, make sure to have insurance in place to protect yourself and your family in case of your untimely death or disability.

 Getting Started With Your Early Retirement Planning